redis-stack/redis-stack-docs/docs/stack/_index.md

 There are three distinct Redis Stack packages to choose from:

 * **Redis Stack Server**:  This packages contains Redis OSS and module extensions only.
 It does *not* contain Redis Insight, the developer desktop application.
-This package is best for server style deployments and is intended to be a drop-in replacement, if you've traditionally been using
+This package is best for production deployment and is intended to be a drop-in replacement (for example, if you're already deploying
 Redis OSS as a cache and/or more.

 * **Redis Stack (Desktop)**: This package contains everything a developer needs in a single bundle.
 This includes Redis OSS and module extension